marzban2030/kivy-android-hello-world/README.md

 Around 1GB packages with about 6GB installation size in a system with AMD RYZEN CPU and 12GB ram will be used to building a 14MB APK file from 8 lines of a Python code with 200 Bytes size during 30 minutes to showing a simple "Hello, World!" text in an Android device at moment.

-Anyway, Building APK file from Kivy Python has some limits and in most cases doesn't work, I recommend you that use Android Studio IDE with Kotlin and Java codes to building APK file.
+Anyway, Building APK file from Kivy Python has some limits and in most cases doesn't work properly, I recommend you that use Android Studio IDE with Kotlin and Java codes to building APK file.